-Strong partnerships between the City of Memphis, Community Alliance for the Homeless (CAFTH), Shelby County, and multiple homeless service providers allowed for quick and sustained responses to COVID-19.
-Biweekly meetings with stakeholders have ensured immediate needs are met and longer-term planning occurs.
+Strong partnerships between the City of Memphis, Community Alliance for the Homeless (CAFTH), Shelby County Government, and multiple homeless service providers allow for collaborative and sustained responses to homelessness in the Continuum of Care.
+While much of the intensive COVID-19 related initiatives have concluded, Community Alliance for the Homeless participates in outreach- and vaccination events.
+In 2022, CAFTH distributed over 1,400 care bags that included Covid self-testing kits for people experiencing homelessness.